Antibiotics and Animal Agriculture: A Primer

 Antibiotic use by the numbers

-- About 95 percent were sold for use in feed and water, which makes tailoring treatments to individual animals difficult.4
+- About 95 percent of the antibiotics were sold for use in feed and water, which makes tailoring treatments to individual animals difficult.4

-- About 97 percent were sold over the counter, without any veterinary oversight or involvement, but a new FDA policy, discussed below, should soon change that—for the most part.5
+- About 96 percent were sold over the counter, without any veterinary oversight or involvement, but an FDA policy, discussed below, has since changed that—for the most part.5

 How the government is addressing the problem